csmanutd/Rule-hit-counter-auto-enablement/README.md

 For the 1st time run, it will ask for API key/secret and save all the info in the json file.

 If Rule hit counter is already enabled, nothing will be updated.

+Download the release and execute on Linux:
+./rhc_enable